ammarali0416/StudyBuddy/README.md

 StudyBuddy is an innovative educational application designed to streamline classroom management and enhance student engagement through intelligent digital interactions.
 It offers a range of features including class creation, FAQ management, file uploads for teachers, and interactive class joining and FAQ interactions for students.

+# Demo the app
+### User accounts
+Sample teacher account (Username: t1, Password t1) Sample student accounts (Username s1, Password s1)

+### Try out some of the following prompts:
+#### Sample Teacher prompt:
+Log in as t1
+Select the REL 3367 class from the dropdown menu Select the Early Islam Module from the dropdown menu Ask Study Buddy: Please make me an assignment that will allow students to learn about the characteristics of the Early Islamic time period and issues that arose following the death of Prophet Muhammad.
+This assignment should be a medium-hard level of difficulty and require some critical thinking components.

+#### Sample Student prompt:
+Log in as s1
+Select the BUS 5000 class from the dropdown menu Select the Introduction module from the dropdown menu Ask Study Buddy: Can you explain to me the purpose and value of the education and skill set that comes from an MBA?
+Please give me some exercises I can work on throughout this course based on the textbook to practice the skills I will learn.
+Make some of the exercises easy and some more difficult.

 # How it Works
 ![Study Buddy Architecture Diagram](Overview.png)